xavdid/advent-of-code/solutions/2021/day_12/README.md

 Because the logic is so similar, we really only need to branch on the duplicate small cave handling.

-I think this is my slowest solution part os far- part 2 takes just over a 1 on my M1 Pro (though still no fans). `./advent --profile` doesn't have a smoking gun, either.
+I think this is my slowest solution part os far- part 2 takes just .75s on my M1 Pro (though still no fans).
+I think it's the first day there's a noticeable delay when the solver runs.

+`./advent --profile` doesn't have a smoking gun, either.
 We're doing a lot of object initialization and copying of tuples, but I'm pretty sure we need at least some of that to keep each path fresh in memory.
 It's to be expected, I think, as we get later in the month.
 Hopefully it doesn't become a pattern!

+I briefly tried using `set`s to keep down on the amount of data we were storing, but turns out copying those was more expensive than the tuples, so it all got slower!
+That's how it goes sometime.